top of page

 Based on the interests and needs of their students, teachers in each Lower School classroom decide which specific TCRWP writing and reading units of study — persuasive writing, historical fiction, or information writing, for example they will explore and emphasize.
 Teachers often align student writing projects with subject matter covered in social studies and science.
 Past projects have included a schoolwide newspaper, poetry anthologies, and multimodal advertising (i.e., posters, videos, and other media).

-Students in the Upper School take ELA three times weekly.
+Students in the Middle and Upper School take ELA four times weekly.

 Mathematics

-Students in the Upper School use the Core Connections series from College Preparatory Mathematics (CPM).
-Depending on their current level of proficiency, a student in the Upper School takes one of the following math classes:
+Students in the Middle and Upper School use the Core Connections series from College Preparatory Mathematics (CPM).
+Depending on their current level of proficiency, students in the upper grades generally take the following sequence of classes:

 Pre-Algebra